Bilby tower: Features

-The Bilby tower has two unconnected parts – an internal tower for mounting surveying instruments and an external tower for surveyors.
+The Bilby tower was designed to be used for triangulation.
+The towers have two unconnected parts—an internal tower for mounting surveying instruments and an external tower for surveyors.
 This separation allowed for isolating the instruments from the vibrations induced by people, which increased the precision of measurements.
 It was portable, reusable and quick to assemble and dismantle.
-Its quick erection made it possible to conduct surveying rapidly.
+Its quick erection made it possible to conduct surveying rapidly—a team of five men could assemble a steel Bilby tower in only five hours.